alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 title: Weighted average in PostgreSQL
 ---

+In this post, I will demonstrate how to do a weighted arithmetic mean or average using only sql in postgres.

-SQL is a very intuitive and straight-forward query language.
-It allows anyone to write queries from very simple ones like **`SELECT * FROM users WHERE id = 10`** to very complex and frustrating ones that contain joins, filters, aggregations, and even mathematical operations.
+Sql is an intuitive, straight-forward and yet a very powerful query language.
+It allows simple operations such as **`SELECT name FROM users WHERE id = 10`** to complex and frustrating ones that contain many joins, aggregations, and even mathematical operations.

-This post is on how to apply *weighted arithmetic average* in PostgreSQL, which is not a part of SQL's native aggregate functions like **avg()**, **max()** or **sum()**.
+Postgres also supports many functions such as **avg()**, **max()** or **sum()**.
+However, when it comes to more complex aggregations such as weighted arithmetic average, it does not have a native support.

+In this post I will demonstrate how to tackle weighted average problem with the use of a logical method than doing any of these.
+In doing so, I will exploit the rule of normalization when doing weighted arithmetic average.

-Let's assume that we have a dataset/table such as below which shows different products that our e-commerce company **A** is selling in the market.
-Attached to
+Let's assume that we have this table below, which shows different products that our company sells.

+Business question:

+What is the average return ratio of the shirts that the company is selling?

+`SELECT avg(return_rate) FROM product_returns WHERE product = 'shirt'`

+Easy right?

+But

 ```